Economics of Technology and Innovation

 More specifically, we are interested in the mutual interactions in socio-technical systems and innovative eco-systems between (a) individuals, organizations and institutions, (b) incentive structures and (c) societal values.
 We look at those interactions through the lenses of institutional economics and innovation economics and management.

-Our work adds to the economic literature of directed technological change by focusing not only on “standard” economic values (such as prices, values and efficiency), but also on other values (such as safety, sustainability, justice and health), and the conflicts that may occur between different values.
+Our work adds to the economic literature of directed technological change by focusing not only on “standard” economic values (such as prices and efficiency), but also on other values (such as safety, sustainability, justice and health), and the conflicts that may occur between different values.